Bassett88/arkosR36S/Frequently-Asked-Questions---RGB10.md

 * To access BaRT, just hold the B button while booting and in a few seconds, you should be presented with the Boot and Recovery Tools screen similar to this: ![](https://raw.githubusercontent.com/christianhaitian/arkos/main/pics/BaRT.jpg)

 ## Q. The analog stick is reversed on the RGB10s.
 How do I fix it?
 ### A. Load BaRT by holding the B button while booting your RGB10s.
 Then scroll down and select **Set controls to RGB10s mode** with the A button.
 Your unit will then reboot.
-Your analog stick should now function in the correctly.
+Your analog stick should now function correctly.

 ## Q. The L2 and R2 buttons on my OGA 1.1(BE) unit are not functional.
 How do I fix it?
 ### A. Load BaRT by holding the B button while booting your OGA 1.1(BE).
 Then scroll down and select **Set controls to OGA 1.1(BE) mode** with the A button.
 Your unit will then reboot.
-Your L2 and R2 buttons should now function in the correctly.
+Your L2 and R2 buttons should now function correctly.